Helioviewer-Project/JHelioviewer-SWHV/docs/jhv-heliocentric-3d-data-interface.md

 For the GLB, PyVista creates the polyline, triangle, and point geometry through VTK's glTF exporter.
 The script obtains VTK's glTF document in memory, adds the solar metadata to the default scene, and uses pygltflib to package it as one GLB without an intermediate `.gltf` file.
-Field-line and boundary-point vertex colours are normalized unsigned-byte, opaque RGBA values.
+Field-line and boundary-point vertex colors are normalized unsigned-byte, opaque RGBA values.
 Current-sheet vertices likewise carry normalized unsigned-byte RGBA values, with RGB encoding radial velocity and a common straight alpha.
-All base materials are white so they do not tint those vertex colours.
+All base materials are white so they do not tint those vertex colors.
-JHV converts the glTF colours to premultiplied alpha while rendering.
+JHV converts the glTF colors to premultiplied alpha while rendering.

-# Validation shared by both projects
+# End-to-end validation

 Validation is most useful when it is divided between format production and integration rendering.